ThinkEQ/assembly-solutions-ltd/src/pages/product/gem-terminal-ind-co.md

         **GEM Terminal Distribution**

-        Assembly Solutions is a UK Distributor of GEM Terminals and Connectors for Wire Assembly Manufactured Products.
+        Assembly Solutions is a UK Distributor of GEM Terminals and Connectors for Wire Assembly Manufactured Products.\

+        \

+        **GEM Terminal Catalogue**

+        **Click here** to view the full range of GEM Terminals and Connectors

+        **Why Buy from Assembly Solutions**

+        * Fully Certified GEM Distributor

+        * UK Delivery 4 Weeks

+        * Full range of Stock Available from GEM Catalogue

+        * Excellent Customer Service

+        **Contact Us**

+        Contact Assembly Solutions on **01204 521999** to discuss your GEM Terminal requirements or email your needs to enquiry@assembly-solutions.com
 seo:
   title: GEM Terminal Distribution
   description: Assembly Solutions is a UK Distributor of GEM Terminals and